gewarren/docs/docs/framework/wcf/migrating-from-net-remoting-to-wcf.md

 ### Security Considerations

 #### Security in .NET Remoting
  Some .NET Remoting channels support security features such as authentication and encryption at the channel layer (IPC and TCP).
 The HTTP channel relies on Internet Information Services (IIS) for both authentication and encryption.
-Despite this support, you should consider .NET Remoting an unsecure communication protocol and use it only within fully-trusted environments.
+Despite this support, you should consider .NET Remoting an unsecure communication protocol and use it only within fully trusted environments.
 Never expose a public Remoting endpoint to the Internet or untrusted clients.

 #### Security in WCF
  WCF was designed with security in mind, in part to address the kinds of vulnerabilities found in .NET Remoting.
 WCF offers security at both the transport and message level, and offers many options for authentication, authorization, encryption, and so on.
 For more information, see the following topics: